Drug and alcohol addiction ruins millions of lives every year.

 - Internet addiction is on the rise, too, with some estimates claiming that over 400 million people worldwide struggle with it.

-Addiction is as pervasive as it is difficult to treat.
-Movies would have you believe that addiction looks like the hoodie-wearing thug begging for a fix, but doctors, lawyers, captains of industry and beauty queens are just as likely to be addicts as anyone else.
+Movies would have you believe that addiction looks like the hoodie-wearing thug begging for a fix, but doctors, lawyers, captains of industry, and beauty queens are just as likely to be addicts as anyone else.

-If you want to know how to help an addict, avoid judgmental attitudes and preconceived notions, as the disease is far more common than anyone is comfortable admitting.
+If you want to help an addict recover, avoid judgmental attitudes and preconceived notions, as the disease is far more common than anyone is comfortable admitting.

 And if you love an addict, it’s important to remember that stigma has driven many of their behaviors underground, meaning that many addicts are skilled experts at deception.
 Never assume you know what is going on in an addict’s mind because you don’t.